 “By and large, art both instructs and entertains us.”

 George Anastaplo continues “It instructs us partly by entertaining us; it entertains us partly by instructing us.
-We are likely to learn from that which amuses us; we are likely to enjoy that which seems to teach us something” (1). … Continue reading
+We are likely to learn from that which amuses us; we are likely to enjoy that which seems to teach us something” (1).
+This collection of essays is written not by a professor … Read More

 “The world is too much with us.”

 Two-hundred years ago, when William Wordsworth published the poem that begins with the line quoted above, critics were not impressed.
-In fact, they ridiculed him for using the words “of the common man” instead of using a scholar’s proper poetic … Continue reading
+In fact, they ridiculed him for using the words “of the common man” instead of using a scholar’s proper poetic diction.
+Wordsworth sparked a revolution.
+It took many years, … Read More

 “Many modern books on ‘style’ have suggested that there are only two styles: good and bad.”